evan-erdos/trail-of-cthulhu/story/act-1/seq-6/index.md

 ---
-redirect_from: "/story/act-1/seq-6/"
+redirect_from: "/story/act-1/seq-end/"
 layout: sequence
 title:  Horrors of the Yellow Mist
-seq:           6
-act:           1
 ---